4-4-0: Three-cylinder tender locomotives

-Experiments were conducted with three-cylinder compound locomotives by Wilson Worsdell of the North Eastern Railway in 1898, Samuel Johnson of the Midland Railway in 1901 and Francis Webb of the London & North Western Railway.
+Experiments were conducted with three-cylinder compound locomotives by Wilson Worsdell of the North Eastern Railway in 1898, Samuel Johnson of the Midland Railway in 1901 and Francis Webb of the London and North Western Railway.
 Of these, the development of Johnson's design by Richard Deeley of the Midland Railway into the 1000 Class was the most successful.
-This class continued to be built by the London Midland & Scottish Railway (LMS) after 1905, until 1932 with the almost identical LMS Compound 4-4-0.
+This class continued to be built by the London, Midland and Scottish Railway (LMS) after 1905, until 1932 with the almost identical LMS Compound 4-4-0.

 British three-cylinder simple expansion (simplex) locomotives included Nigel Gresley's LNER Class D49 Hunt and Shire 4-4-0s of 1927–28.
 However, the most powerful and one of the most successful 4-4-0 designs ever constructed was the Schools class of the Southern Railway, designed by Richard Maunsell and built between 1930 and 1935.
 These were used on secondary express trains between London and South Coast towns, until their withdrawal in 1962.